Megyn Kelly: Critics Ask If Megastar Can Escape Her Past With Fox News

 Some of the commenters after the article say that the statement is divisive and even hypocritical.

-“I like Tamron Hall, and I am not so pleased to hear that she is being replaced by prissy Megan Kelly, HOWEVER, Just because a black person leaves a job, doesn’t necessarily make it whitewashing,” says Slaghoople.
+“I like Tamron Hall, and I am not so pleased to hear that she is being replaced by prissy Megan Kelly.
+HOWEVER, Just because a black person leaves a job, doesn’t necessarily make it whitewashing,” says Slaghoople.

 “Wonder if they called it blackwashing when ratings leader Brian Williams was replaced with Lester Holt at the top news job.
-No, it was a decision made due to the individuals involved and money– just like this one,” states Alesh.
+No, it was a decision made due to the individuals involved and money — just like this one,” states Alesh.

 There seems to be a lot of bitterness against Megyn Kelly since she became a star because of Fox News, a media outlet that most of the mainstream media mocks and dislikes.
 However, unlike other Fox News hosts such as Bill O’Reilly and Sean Hannity, Kelly isn’t a right wing personality; she has often defended gay rights, women’s rights, and she has been known to bash Donald Trump more than a couple of times.

 Still, there are critics asking if Kelly can escape her past at Fox News.
-Caitlin Flanagan from the Atlantic wrote an entire essay on it.
+Caitlin Flanagan, from the Atlantic, wrote an entire essay on it.

 “In the middle of all this, feeding clips of ammo into the hot Fox News machine, was Megyn Kelly.
 To watch her, during one of her interviews on the subject of race and policing, interrupt a black guest to ask her whether she’d ever called white people ‘crackers’ was to see Kelly in action, fired up and ready to go.”